 Skill building for: Communication

-Activity 5: Mood Tracker
+Activity 5: Create a Mood Tracker

 Have your students draw out a personal mood tracker chart for the year, or you can download and print this free chart for them!
 They can choose which colors represent each mood.
 Encourage your students to fill in their daily mood with the corresponding color.
 Over time, they can analyze their tracker chart and reflect on how their mood and mental health changed throughout the year.
 Tracking moods and their fluctuation over time creates awareness, which makes students more effective managers of their moods.